 The ``Laplacian operator'' $\Delta_L$ is a left-invariant differential operator on the Heisenberg group, given in \eqn{800aa} below.
 It acts on all Heisenberg modules $\sH_N$, including $\sH_0$.
-On $\sH_{N, d}(\chi)$ it can be identified with the image of the dilation-invariant operator $D = x \frac{d}{dx} + \frac {1}{2} \bone$ under the twisted Weil-Brezin map $\sW_{N,d}(\chi)$, and this permits the results of Section \ref{sec5} to be applied.
+On $\sH_{N, d}(\chi)$ it can be identified with the image of a (properly scaled) dilation-invariant operator $D = x \frac{d}{dx} + \frac {1}{2} \bone$ under the twisted Weil-Brezin map $\sW_{N,d}(\chi)$, and this permits the results of Section \ref{sec5} to be applied.

-For $\sH_{N,d}(\chi)$ the dilation-invariant differential operator $x \frac{d}{dx} + \frac{1}{2}$ is carried to the differential operator
+For $\sH_{N,d}(\chi)$ the dilation-invariant differential operator $N(x \frac{d}{dx} + \frac{1}{2}) $ is carried to the differential operator